Marq03/Marq03/README.md

 - 👋 Hi, my name is Irvin Marquez
 - 📚 I am currently a 18 year old Highschool student that wants to dive into XR & BlockChain Development!
 - 👀 I’m very interested in XR Technology.
 I use a Meta Quest 2 headset to mess around.
-- 🌱 I’m currently learning Unity Engine, C++, JavaScript, Java, Solidity, and Front-End Devolopment
+- 🌱 I’m currently learning Unity Engine, C++, JavaScript, Solidity, and Front-End Devolopment
+- 🧠 I know Python & Java

 -------This page is currently being contructed-------